youxch/Inverse-design-of-patch-antennas/README.md

 # Inverse-Design-of-Patch-Antennas

 This repository hosts a **simple demonstration** of a deep learning approach for the inverse design of patch antennas.
 The goal is to explore energy-efficient designs and to significantly reduce simulation costs compared to conventional methods.
-While the approach is rudimentary, it serves as a starting point for further research and development in the field.

 ## Overview